sameerahmahmood/if1-sum1-task1/README.md

 # Equation Quiz
 ## Overview
-Welcome to the **Equation Quiz** manual where it is designed to help the user understand how to use the program, Equation Quiz and does not require any programming experience.
+Welcome to the **Equation Quiz** manual, designed to help the user understand how to use the program Equation Quiz which also does not require any programming experience.

 ## User Manual
 The purpose of this quiz-like program is to generate simple random mathematical equations and essentially test one's knowledge.
 These equations can come in any of the following formats whereby the symbol "?" is what the user is trying to solve as shown below;